s-dupan/pydaqs/README.md

 Note that some DAQs also require proprietary software to be running concurrentely for data acquistion to work.

 * Myo armband: Armband manager
 * Blackrock harware (Cerebus, Neuroport): Central Software Suite
+* Digitimer D360 (sampled with NI-DAQ): D360 control software

 # Notes
 * Tested with Python >= 3.6